TotalTechGeek/trident/readme.md

 Flag | Description
 -- | --
---relativeToManifest | If set, any input files will be resolved relative to the manifest file.
+--relative | If set, any input files will be resolved relative to the template file.
 --enableTemplateBase | If set, templating will be enabled in the base configurations.
 --dry | If set, the output will not be written to the filesystem, and will be printed to the console instead.
 -a, --archive | If set, the output will be written to an archive.
 The archive format is determined by the file extension.